gloomikon/KPI/CMTРПЗ_3/lab1/README.md

-## To run the Eureka service with Maven, run the following command in a terminal window (in the /complete directory):
+<h3>To run the Eureka service with Maven, run the following command in a terminal window:</h3>
-./mvnw spring-boot:run -pl eureka-service
+<tt>./mvnw spring-boot:run -pl eureka-service</tt>

-## To run the Eureka client with Maven, run the following command in a terminal window (in the /complete directory):
+<h3>To run the Eureka client with Maven, run the following command in a terminal window:</h3>
-./mvnw spring-boot:run -pl eureka-client
+<tt>./mvnw spring-boot:run -pl eureka-client</tt>